 Although, Katia is one of my favorite yarns, the color does not photograph nearly as well as the Sirdar.
 Because the Sirdar is made with bamboo, it is extra shiny!
 All of the colors look so rich & vibrant in photographs, which is one of the reasons I always go back to it!

-So after 3 failed attempts and 7 days before the pageant, I picked up my Poppy Sidar yarn & began to make what I now call my Crochet Rosemary Dress!
+So after 3 failed attempts and 7 days before the pageant, I picked up my Poppy Sidar yarn & worked endlessly to finish before the big day!

 I am not one to use a pattern.
 I like to make it up as I go.
 That way it fits by body the best.
 But this dress wasn’t so simple…